Contents

 1

 Agribusiness Study Program, Faculty of Agriculture, UPN Veteran Jawa Timur, Jl.
-Rungkut Madya No. 1, Surabaya, East Java, 60294, Indonesia
+Rungkut Madya No. 1, Surabaya, East Java, 60294

 Under a Creative Commons license